 08. Photo Editing Before Buying A DSLR

 Photo editing isn’t hard.
-But, to become a skillful photo editor, one has to give effort and time into it.
+But, to become a skillful photo editor, one has to put effort and time into it.
 There are some editing tutorials on our website, you can learn from us.

 09. Know About the Flash